WorldVistA/VistA-FHIR-Data-Loader/README.md

 into VistA to produce high quality synthetic patient data for development and testing.
 Other FHIR data sources are supportable; but are not supported at this time.

+# Pre-installation Requirements
+The Installer DUZ must have the key XUMGR in order to be able to add users to the systems.
+Disk Space Requirements: We never actually measured how much disk space the package and each patient takes.
+However, from experience, loading about 400 full patient histories takes up 100 GB.

+Here's a full list of the software you will need.
+We do not describe how to install this pre-requisites here.

+* Java 1.8 or above to run Synthea
+* Git to clone the Synthea Repository
+* Intersystems Cache with the VistA database loaded.
+This does not have to be on your own laptop; you can copy the generated Synthea Patients into the machine that hosts your VistA instance.

 # Installation
 As of Aug 20th 2018, the official way to install this project is to use the latest KIDS build in [releases](https://github.com/OSEHRA/VistA-FHIR-Data-Loader/releases/latest).